uio-carpentry/organisational/meetings/171215_organisers.md

 - Funding: How can we expand beyond UiO?
 Lex has had mixed results with Sigma2 and the HPC groups.
 Libraries are running workshops in different places.
-NSD (Norsk Senter for Forskningsdata)[nsd.no] is getting new funding for Data management.
+NSD [Norsk Senter for Forskningsdata](nsd.no) is getting new funding for Data management.